benbalter/jekyll-auth/readme.md

 3. `export GITHUB_ORG_ID=[org id]` or `export GITHUB_TEAM_ID=[team id]`
 4. `jekyll-auth serve`

-*Pro-top #1:* For sanity sake, and to avoid problems with your callback URL, you may want to have two apps, one with a local oauth callback, and one for production if you're going to be testing auth locally.
+*Pro-tip #1:* For sanity sake, and to avoid problems with your callback URL, you may want to have two apps, one with a local oauth callback, and one for production if you're going to be testing auth locally.

 *Pro-tip #2*: Jekyll Auth supports [dotenv](https://github.com/bkeepers/dotenv) out of the box.
 You can create a `.env` file in the root of site and add your configuration variables there.
 It's ignored by `.gitignore` if you use `jekyll-auth new`, but be sure not to accidentally commit your `.env` file.
 Here's what your `.env` file might look like: